BrightspaceUILabs/navigation/README.md

 ### Primary Components

+> These are the components that should be used in the **VAST MAJORITY** of use cases

 #### d2l-navigation

 Include the [webcomponents.js](http://webcomponents.org/polyfills/) "lite" polyfill (for browsers who don't natively support web components), then import `d2l-navigation.html`: